 Insertional achilles tendinopathy

-The etiology of IAT is likely multifactorial and may include advanced age, obesity, hypertension, diabetes, hyperpronation and steroid use, to mention only a few.
+The aetiology of IAT is likely multifactorial and may include advanced age, obesity, hypertension, diabetes, hyperpronation and steroid use, to mention only a few.

 Runners comprise the largest group of patients with chronic pain in the Achilles tendon.
 The annual incidence of insertional achilles tendinopathy among athletes is approximately 8%.
 However, individuals of all activity levels and all ages present with similar complaints.